dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 As seen above:

-1. We invoked the `/binding` endpoint with `checkout`, the name of the binding we wanted to invoke.
+1. The example invoked the `/binding` endpoint with `checkout`, the name of the binding to invoke.
 1. The payload goes inside the mandatory `data` field, and can be any JSON serializable value.
 1. The `operation` field tells the binding what it needs to do.